 Let’s look at examples of banker bets to put things into a better perspective.

 If you were to place a selection of 3 bets.
 You have to choose one to be the banker bet.
-So, we will look at it in terms of football.
+So, we will look at it in terms of football, the premier league specifically.
 You have placed a bet on Man City, Man United and Liverpool all to win.
 You have chosen Man United as your banker bet because you think they are most likely to win as they are playing the bottom of the league side at home.
 On some betting sites you can mark the banker bet, you choose the bet you want to be the banker bet and mark it, normally with a ‘B’.
 After choosing this to be your final selection, you are now changing this from a standard bet to a banker bet.
 As you are aware, a standard bet would still allow you to bet on the 3 selection as a whole, as a treble bet, or individually as 3 singles.
 But now it is a banker bet so these options do not apply.
 3 teams are the minimum for a banker bet.
 After picking the banker team to win, you can then freely choose another team from the other 2 that you think will guarantee a win and join the banker team.
 If your banker team successfully wins, then all you need is one of the 2 other teams to also win and then you will be awarded with your cash winnings.
 The maximum number of teams that can be involved in this bet is typically 14.
 So, all you have to do is pick which teams you want to guarantee a win and be the banker bets.
 If you were to pick 14 teams and chose 4 banker teams, then you only need 5 of the remaining 10 to win.

 Reading through the example, it is clear to see why banker bets can be beneficial compared to other bets.
 Using accumulator bets as an example, in an acca, you need all the selections to win for you to win the maximum cash prize.
 In a Banker bet, this isn’t the case at all, not every team needs to win.